Investing in your 30s: How to build wealth while managing risk

 Invest lump sums when possible

-Benefit from employer and pension contributions
+Benefit from employer contributions and tax-advantaged incentives where available

 Stay invested through market cycles